doytsujin/vim-book/README.md

 with `:Gread`.

 ###Commit
-Once you have staged your modifications, just run :Gcommit.
+Once you have staged your modifications, just run `:Gcommit`.
 This will open a new buffer, enter your message, save it and close the buffer with `:wq` for instance.
-This will commit your file.
+This will commit your file in your local repository.

-### Open Github
+###Open Github
-If your project is on githun `:Gbrowse` will open your browser on the current file of your project, otherwise...
+If your project is on github `:Gbrowse` will open your browser on the current file of your project, otherwise...

-# Vimscript
+#Vimscript

-# Writing plugins
+#Writing plugins

-## Choosing a plugin management system
+##Choosing a plugin management system

-# TMux
+#TMux

 ##Installation